Four-Moons-Tech/readme-file/Develop/README.md

       ## Installation
       ##Usage
       ## License
-      Apache license 2.0
+      MIT
       ## Contributing
       ## Tests
       ## Questions
-       >[You can see my GitHub account here] (https://github.com/ddd "See my other projects")
+       >[You can see my GitHub account here] (https://github.com/dddd "See my other projects")
-       >You can contact me via email with any questions: fff.
+       >You can contact me via email with any questions: .